C191068/Ali_Khatami_lottery3/README.md

 The longer the node waits, the more secure the random value is.<br>
 It must be greater than the minimumRequestBlockConfirmations limit on the coordinator contract.<br>

+So if you make a request and there is one block of confirmation <br>